 What are the advantages of this type of system?
 In theory, it can convey user intent the moment that the user’s muscles begin to move.

-However, without power augmentation, it is difficult to see the advantage of this arrangement.
-Features like flexion resistance and stumble recovery are inherently reactionary anyway.
-And without advanced sensory feedback and a very fast, trustworthy control system, it is not likely that a human could match the speed or effectiveness of automatic adjustments.
+Also, without power augmentation, the benefits of proactive control are somewhat reduced.
+Features like automatic flexion resistance and stumble recovery are inherently reactionary anyway.
+And without advanced sensory feedback and a very fast, trustworthy control system, it is not likely that a human could match the speed or effectiveness of automated responses.

 But add propulsive power into the mix and it’s a different story.
 The strength and timing of myoelectric signals could be used to control power levels more effectively, as well as the transition from the Stance Phase to the Swing Phase (i.e. push off).

-So are we looking at some kind of hybrid system, where the user controls push-off and power augmentation but the microprocessor controls all other adjustments?
+So are we looking at some kind of hybrid system, where the user controls limb movements, push-off, and power augmentation while the microprocessor handles reactionary adjustments?

-We don’t yet have the full details on this because all of the systems we’ve looked at are still in development.
+That has yet to be determined.
 Also, the incorporation of advanced sensory feedback may further blur the line between user vs automatic control.

 Advanced Sensory Feedback